 Every year, commercial fires in the U.S. cause millions of dollars of damage to retail stores, restaurants, big box stores, grocery stores, distribution centers, and other types of businesses.
-That’s why, as a business owner or manager, it is your responsibility to keep customers and employees safe from fire with the proper type of fire alarm systems in each facility, as well as performing the required inspections, maintenance, and repair on those alarm systems.
+That’s why, as a business owner or manager, it is your responsibility to keep customers and employees safe from fire with the proper commercial fire alarm systems in each facility, as well as performing the required inspections, maintenance, and repair on those alarm systems.

 So how do you know which types of fire alarm systems and their components will work best for your business?
+There are two basic types of fire alarms:

 To answer these and other questions, read our Expert’s Guide to Commercial Fire Alarms, and be sure to engage with experienced fire alarm system companies that can manage all your nationwide fire alarm and life safety systems so you don’t have to handle the complex process on your own.